-Report Invoked as Description Actions actions All actions.
-Activation Keys activation-keys All activation keys, and the entitlements, channels, configuration channels, system groups, and packages associated with them.
-Activation Keys: Channels activation-keys-channels All activation keys and the entities associated with each key.
-Activation Keys: Configuration activation-keys-config All activation keys and the configuration channels associated with each key.
-Activation Keys: Server Groups activation-keys-groups All activation keys and the system groups associated with each key.
+Report Invoked as Description Uses reporting database Specific differences Actions actions All actions.
+Yes The column id is now called action_id Activation Keys activation- keys All activation keys, and the entitlements, channels, configuration channels, system groups, and packages associated with them.
+No

+Report Invoked as Description Uses reporting database Specific differences Activation Keys: Channels activation- keys-channels All activation keys and the entities associated with each key.
+No Activation Keys: Configuration activation- keys-config All activation keys and the configuration channels associated with each key.
+No Activation Keys: Server Groups activation- keys-groups All activation keys and the system groups associated with each key.
+No Activation Keys: Packages activation- keys-packages All activation keys and the packages each key can deploy.
+No Channel Packages channel- packages All packages in a channel.
+Yes Channel Report channels Detailed report of a given channel.
+Yes Cloned Channel Report cloned- channels Detailed report of cloned channels.
+Yes Configuration Files config-files All configuration file revisions for all organizations, including file contents and file information.
+No Latest Configuration Files config-files- latest The most recent configuration file revisions for all organizations, including file contents and file information.
+No

-Report Invoked as Description Activation Keys: Packages activation-keys-packages All activation keys and the packages each key can deploy.
-Channel Packages channel-packages All packages in a channel.
-Channel Report channels Detailed report of a given channel.
-Cloned Channel Report cloned-channels Detailed report of cloned channels.
-Configuration Files config-files All configuration file revisions for all organizations, including file contents and file information.
-Latest Configuration Files config-files-latest The most recent configuration file revisions for all organizations, including file contents and file information.
-Custom Channels custom-channels Channel metadata for all channels owned by specific organizations.
-Custom Info custom-info Client custom information.
-Patches in Channels errata-channels All patches in channels.
-Patches Details errata-list All patches that affect registered clients.
-All patches errata-list-all All patches.
-Patches for Clients errata-systems Applicable patches and any registered clients that are affected.
-Host Guests host-guests Host and guests mapping.
-Inactive Clients inactive-systems Inactive clients.
+Report Invoked as Description Uses reporting database Specific differences Custom Channels custom- channels Channel metadata for all channels owned by specific organizations.
+Yes The column id is now called channel_id Custom Info custom-info Client custom information.
+Yes Patches in Channels errata- channels All patches in channels.
+Yes Patches Details errata-list All patches that affect registered clients.
+Yes All patches errata-list- all All patches.
+No Patches for Clients errata-systems Applicable patches and any registered clients that are affected.
+Yes Host Guests host-guests Host and guests mapping.
+Yes Inactive Clients inactive- systems Inactive clients.
+Yes The mandatory parameter is now called threshold.
 System Inventory inventory Clients registered to the server, together with hardware and software information.
-Kickstart Scripts kickstart-scripts All kickstart scripts, with details.
-Kickstart Trees kickstartable-trees Kickstartable trees.
-All Upgradable Versions packages-updates-all All newer package versions that can be upgraded.
+Yes The column osad_status has been removed.
+Kickstart Scripts kickstart- scripts All kickstart scripts, with details.
+No Kickstart Trees kickstartable- trees Kickstartable trees.
+No " All Upgradable Versions packages- updates-all All newer package versions that can be upgraded.
+Yes